 A Great Place to Do Wilderness Science

 Sound wilderness management is built on a foundation of comprehensive wilderness science.
 Without stewardship and management, wilderness designation will not necessarily result in wilderness protection.
-And without science, management is little more than trial and error.
+Likewise, without science, management is little more than trial and error.
 The importance of science to the protection of wilderness values will only increase with time, as the contrast between wilderness and developed lands widens, as the diversity of wilderness values expands, and as the threats to those values intensify.
 The Aldo Leopold Wilderness Research Institute was established in 1993 as the research organization for the National Wilderness Preservation System.
 It was preceded by the Forest Service’s Wilderness Management Research Unit established in 1967.

 Knowing the Experts

 Our scientists, along with partner scientists from federal and state agencies, universities, and organizations, together provide extensive experience in a broad range of wilderness science topics.
 We have completed many hundreds of studies over the five decades since the Unit was established in the 1960’s.
-Through networking and sharing of knowledge about wilderness science and soliciting ideas about science needs from managers and enthusiasts, we undertake to conduct interdisciplinary science programs that address the highest priority information needs.
+Through networking and sharing of knowledge about wilderness science and soliciting ideas about science needs from managers and enthusiasts, we undertake interdisciplinary science programs that address the highest priority information needs.

 Power of Partnerships